HarlandZZC/harlandzzc.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello!
 My name is Haolin He.
-I am currently a first-year PhD student in the [DSP LAB](http://dsp.ee.cuhk.edu.hk/) of the Department of Electrical Engineering at The Chinese University of Hong Kong, supervised by [Qiuqiang Kong](https://qiuqiangkong.github.io/).
+I am currently a first-year PhD student in the [DSP LAB](http://dsp.ee.cuhk.edu.hk/) of the Department of Electrical Engineering at The Chinese University of Hong Kong.

 Before this, I obtained a Bachelor of Engineering degree from the University of Electronic Science and Technology of China (with honors and as an Outstanding Graduate of Sichuan Province), majoring in Communication Engineering.

+I am now supervised by [Qiuqiang Kong](https://qiuqiangkong.github.io/).
 My undergraduate thesis advisor was [Fan Zhang](https://zhangfanmark.github.io/).

 My research interests are in artificial intelligence and its applications to various signal processing problems, such as audio and neuroimaging analysis.